inkdropapp/docs-old/pages/manual/extend-inkdrop-with-plugins.md

 Plugins add new functionality or provide new look to Inkdrop.
 You can activate or deactivate them at any time.
-Go to `Preferences > Plugins` to see a list of what’s available.
+Go to `Preferences > Plugins` on macOS or `File > Settings` on Windows and Linux to see a list of what’s installed.
 To find new plugins to install, please access to [Inkdrop plugin registry](https://www.inkdrop.info/plugins).

 Developers can clone or download additional Inkdrop plugins via [GitHub](https://github.com/inkdropapp/).
 Installation instructions are here.
 Many of these are community-contributed, and the selection will continue to grow over time.